fx-giant/chatbot-demo-kit/ReadMe.md

 3. **Logging** *.net core*
 - Docker image service port: 80
 - ConnectionString *any valid connection string base on the configured source provider type**
-- SourceProviderType *default: Postgre* support for other sql source is COMMING SOON.
+- SourceProviderType *default: Postgre* & MySql
 - EventBus*
 - EventBusQueuename *default: Logging*, ensure that changes to this queue is